patriciomacadden/acts_as_tree/README.md

 root.children.first.children.first # => subchild1
 ```

-We also have a convenient `TreeView` module you can mixin if you want a little visual representation of the tree strucuture.
+We also have a convenient `TreeView` module you can mixin if you want a little visual representation of the tree structure.
 Example:

 ```ruby
 class Category < ActiveRecord::Base